Making Movies and Working with STK Models

 1. Bring the 3D Graphics window to the front.

 2. Click Start () on the animation toolbar.
-STK will begin writing either still frames or compile a movie file to your hard drive.
+STK will begin either writing still frames or compiling a movie file to your hard drive.
 It does not control the camera.

 3. The scenario will stop when the desired movie end time is reached, since that was set in the Scenario Properties.
 STK records the 3D Graphics window even If no camera path is activated.
 Recording continues until you reach the Stop Time of your scenario or you press pause ().